Faster and smarter in the app... Open app

 Fuel hedging is the airline industry's key defence against oil price spikes.
 Airlines use financial contracts to lock in future fuel prices months — sometimes years — in advance.
 When oil jumps suddenly, a well-hedged airline barely feels it in the short term.
 An unhedged one is immediately exposed.

-Here is where the major UK-relevant airlines currently stand:
+Here is where the major UK-relevant airlines currently stand, updated to reflect the latest available information:

 Airline Hedging position (2026) Fare impact near-term Risk from late summer

-Lufthansa 82% hedged Q1, 77% full year Moderate — good but hedges Brent not jet fuel directly Medium — declining cover through year
+Lufthansa ~77% hedged full year 2026 Moderate — good but hedges Brent not jet fuel directly Medium — declining cover through year

 SAS 0% hedged for 12 months High — fully exposed to spot price High — no protection at any point

 The practical read-through: easyJet and Ryanair fares for spring and early summer are the most price-stable of any carrier right now.
-Both have locked in fuel at prices well below today's market rate for the vast majority of their flying through June.
-British Airways fares face more upward pressure as the year progresses, and any airline without meaningful hedging — particularly SAS — has no buffer between the oil price and your ticket cost whatsoever.
+Both have locked in a significant share of their fuel at prices well below today's market rate.
+British Airways fares face more upward pressure as the year progresses, and Wizz Air — whose hedging contracts expired in March — is now buying fuel at spot prices that are around 40% above where they were before the conflict.

 One important nuance: jet fuel prices typically rise even more than crude oil prices, due to so-called panic surcharges.
 Even if oil stabilises, the elevated jet fuel cost will remain baked into airline operating costs.
 Hedging protects airlines from the oil price rise — but as those contracts eventually roll off and are replaced at higher market rates, the benefit fades.